dotkernel/development/docs/book/v2/setup/installation.md

 # Install AlmaLinux 10 on WSL 2

+## Summary

+Stop any other running WSL 2 distros, then install the AlmaLinux 10 distro (`wsl --install -d AlmaLinux-10`) and create the initial Unix user account.

 > If you are not using WSL, you can jump straight to the [AlmaLinux 10 Setup page](https://docs.dotkernel.org/development/v2/setup/setup-packages/).

+> This is step 2 of 3: [System Requirements](system-requirements.md) → **Install AlmaLinux 10** (this page) → [Setup Packages](setup-packages.md).

+> All commands on this page are executed in `Windows Terminal`, on your Windows host — not inside AlmaLinux 10.

 Before proceeding with the installation, we need to make sure that no other WSL 2 distribution (aka: _distro_) is running.
 This is important because this installation will fail if required ports are already in use by another distro.

+> The distro is downloaded over the internet, so make sure you have a stable connection.
+Depending on your connection speed, the download can take anywhere from a couple of minutes to significantly longer.

 Open `Windows Terminal`.